Our Leadership: Counting Coup

 Gloria Eastman, M.A., Special projects coordinator

 Enrolled Sicangu (Rosebud Sioux) and a Mni Luzahan resident since 1994, Gloria joined the COUP Council Board of Directors in 2018 and has been a key member of the staff since 2023.
 She has been active in community organizing around justice and police violence, tenants rights, eviction, and homelessness, as well as providing home health care for elderly relatives.
-Gloria provides significant support to the COUP Council, COUP Housing LLC and COUP Property LLC and works extensively with the West River Tenants United and other fiscally sponsored projects.
+Gloria provides significant administrative support to the COUP Council, and works extensively with our fiscally sponsored projects.
 Gloria directs the Native Food Vendors Market with her partner, served as Treasurer to the COUP Council and is currently the Special Projects Coordinator for the COUP Council.
 Gloria earned her Masters of Arts degree in Lakota Leadership from Oglala Lakota College.
-Ms. Eastman is also an instructor for the Vocational Education department at Oglala Lakota College in Office Technology.
+Ms. Eastman is also an Instructor for the Vocational Education department at Oglala Lakota College in Office Technology.

 Jean Roach, associate director for organizing

 Mnicoujou Lakota from the Cheyenne River Sioux Tribe, Jean attended AIM Survival School and graduated from the University of New Mexico in 1995.
 She resides in Mni Luzahan, is a grandmother, and a silversmith.
 Her community organizing work centers on support for the circle of relatives including incarcerated relatives and political prisoners.
-In addition to Jean’s work with COUP, she has served on the Board of the Black Hills Clean Water Alliance defending our community from mining interests and the International Leonard Peltier Defense Committee.
-Jean also co-founded the HeSapa Voter Initiative in 2019 and coordinated meals, cooks and delivery drivers for the grassroots COVID-19 rapid response known as Meals for Relatives, serving thousands of people in Rapid City.
-She has served on the COUP Council board of directors since 2020, helping to lead its growth and a successful capital campaign to purchase real estate and house relatives in Rapid City.
+In addition to Jean’s work with COUP, she has served on the Board of the Black Hills Clean Water Alliance defending our community from mining interests and the International Leonard Peltier Defense Committee, working to free him for most of her life.
+Jean also co-founded the HeSapa Voter Initiative in 2019 and coordinated supplies, meals, cooks and delivery drivers for the grassroots COVID-19 rapid response known as Meals for Relatives, serving thousands of people in Rapid City on a daily basis.
+She has served on the COUP Council board of directors since 2020, helping to lead its growth and a successful capital campaign to purchase real estate and house the Oyate in Rapid City.

 Sharon No Heart, Immediate past ChairPerson